Unit 2 - Practice Quiz

 Hadoop Architecture Easy

-A. Real-time processing
+A. Batch processing

-C. Stream processing
+B. Stream processing

 4 What does HDFS stand for?